kebabcode1/PassmanGO/README.md

 ## Description

-Password manager that is GO based.
-Runs in CLI with secure encryption protocols for safe password storage.
+Zero-knowledge, offline password manager, focused on security that is GO based.
+Runs in CLI with secure encryption protocols ssuch as AES-GCM for safe password storage.

 ## Installation